microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-post-localizations.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new [organizationalBrandingLocalization](../resources/organizationalBrandingLocalization.md) object.
-This creates a localized branding and optionally the default branding at the same time.
-The default branding is created only once if it is not configured before.
-The default branding is loaded when a localized branding set isn't configured for the user's browser language.
+This creates a localized branding and at the same time, the default branding if it doesn't exist.

+The default branding is created only once.
+It's loaded when a localized branding isn't configured for the user's browser language.
+To retrieve the default branding, see [Get branding](organizationalbranding-get.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).